Green's function formulation of quantum defect embedding theory: Introduction

 QDET is a theory we have recently proposed for the calculation of defect properties in solids, with the goal of computing strongly correlated states which may not be accurately obtained using mean field theories, such as DFT, when using large supercells.
 However, the applicability of the theory is not restricted to defects in solids and QDET may be used to study, in general, a small guest region embedded in a large host condensed system.
 Similar to all Green’s function based methods, in QDET the active space is defined by a set of single-particle electronic states.
 The set includes the states localized in proximity of the defect or impurity and, in some cases, contains additional single-particle orbitals.

 The embedding protocol used in QDET leads to a delicate problem that many embedding theories have in common, at least conceptually: the presence of “double counting” terms in the effective Hamiltonian of the active regions.
 These are terms that are computed both at the level of theory chosen for the active region and at the lower level chosen for the environment.
-Hence corrections (often called double-counting corrections) are required to restore the accuracy of the effective Hamiltonian.
+Hence corrections (often called double counting corrections) are required to restore the accuracy of the effective Hamiltonian.

-In the original formulation of QDET presented in Ref. \citenum{ma2021}, we adopted an approximate double-counting correction based on Hartree-Fock theory.
-Here we present a more rigorous derivation of QDET based on Green's functions and we derive a double -ounting correction that is exact within the $G_0 W_0$ approximation and when retardation effects are neglected.
-We call this correction EDC ({\it exact} double-counting).
-We then apply QDET with the EDC scheme to several spin defects in solids and we present a strategy to systematically converge the results as a function of the composition and size of the active space.
-Finally we show that using the EDC, we obtain results for the electronic structure of spin defects consistent with experiments and in good agreement with results obtained with other embedding theories \cite{mitra2021}.
+In the original formulation of QDET presented in Ref. \citenum{ma2021}, we adopted an approximate double counting correction based on Hartree-Fock theory.
+Here we present a more rigorous derivation of QDET based on Green's functions and we derive a double counting correction that is exact within the $G_0 W_0$ approximation and when retardation effects are neglected.
+We call this correction EDC@$G_0 W_0$ ({\it exact} double counting at $G_0W_0$ level of theory).
+We then apply QDET with the EDC@$G_0 W_0$ scheme to several spin defects in solids and we present a strategy to systematically converge the results as a function of the composition and size of the active space.
+Finally we show that using the EDC@$G_0 W_0$, we obtain results for the electronic structure of spin defects consistent with experiments and in good agreement with results obtained with other embedding theories \cite{mitra2021}.

 The rest of the paper is organized as follows.
 Section \ref{sec:theory} presents the formulation of QDET and Section \ref{sec:implementation} its implementation.
 Our results are presented in Section \ref{sec:results} and conclusions in Section \ref{sec:conclusions}.